Vortex breakdown in a hydro turbine draft tube swirling jet: Influence of the wall boundary conditions

 A free slip condition (no shear stress, no permeability) is imposed on the outer radius of the domain.
-This condition is imposed with Lagrange multipliers method in the context of finite elements with details discussed in the appendix B. Figure \ref{fig:slip} shows the baseflow obtained with the Newton method for a series of $Re$.
+This condition is imposed with Lagrange multipliers method in the context of finite elements with details discussed in the appendix B. The same inflow profile and regularisation close to the wall is used as in section \ref{sec2}.
+Even though the free slip condition employed in this section does not require the velocity to vanish at the wall and, in principle, regularising the inflow profiles could have been discarded, it is retained for easy comparison with the results from previous section.
+Any difference will therefore be a \agh{consequence} of different wall boundary condition and not of different inlet profile.
+Additional \agh{sensitivity} evaluation of the selected results to the width of the regularisation is given in appendix A.

+Figure \ref{fig:slip} shows the base flow obtained with the Newton method for a series of $Re$.
 As in figure \ref{fig2}, the azimuthal velocity and streamlines following the definition in \eqref{eq:psi} are plotted.
 The values of $\psi$ at the wall is not changed as the inflow profile remained unaltered.
 A notable difference with respect to figure \ref{fig2} is that now the recirculation bubble is located at the axis.
 The configuration with no bubble (fig. \ref{fig:slip}a), point where bubble starts to appear (fig. \ref{fig:slip}b) and a bubble occupying a considerable part of the domain (fig. \ref{fig:slip}e) are possible.
 In panel fig. \ref{fig:slip}e even a second recirculation bubble is present near the outlet.
 A configuration of multiple recirculation bubbles was reported previously for the vortex breakdown case in the cylindrical container \citep{escudier1988vortex} and for a free vortex \citep{viola2016resonance}.